MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/2-Exercise-1.md

 1. Sign into the Azure portal at [portal.azure.com](portal.azure.com) using your **Microsoft 365 admin account**.
 2. In the left navigation menu, navigate to **Microsoft Entra ID**.
 3. Navigate to **Manage > App registrations > All registrations**.
-4. Select the **ContactDetails** app registration that was created during provisioning.
+4. Select the **Contact Details** app registration that was created during provisioning.
 5. Navigate to **Manage > API permissions.**
 6. Select **+Add a permission.**
 7. Select **Microsoft Graph.**